-- In the DREME Guided Activity: Don’t Burn Your Feet, teachers use directive prompts such as, “If Serena doesn’t know for sure what a triangle is, how would you describe a triangle to her?”
+- In the DREME Guided Small Group Math Activity: Don’t Burn Your Feet, teachers use directive prompts such as, “If Serena doesn’t know for sure what a triangle is, how would you describe a triangle to her?”

-- In the DREME Center Time Activity: Zookeepers, children practice comparing the number of objects in different sets.
+- In the DREME Center/Small Group Math Activity: Zookeepers, children practice comparing the number of objects in different sets.
 Teachers prompt further explanation through questions like, “How can you figure out how many blocks you have?” and “How did you know to add a toy frog and not a wooden block?”